Jeep ready to start sales in India, brand CEO says

 “We will be a very niche play to begin with and then we’re going to develop the business from there,” Manley said.

-Jeep’s global sales in 2015 totalled 1.24 million vehicles, up 22 percent from the previous year.
+Jeep’s global sales in 2015 totaled 1.24 million vehicles, up 22 percent from the previous year.
 It was the sixth consecutive year of increases for Jeep sales.

 In 2009, the year the former Fiat, now Fiat Chrysler, took management control of Jeep, sales were about 300,000, nearly all in the U.S. market.
 Last year, U.S. sales were 865,028, or about 70 percent of global sales.

-Note: (This story clarifies that Jeeps will be exported to India, not imported by India)